 - The second-level domain section is the address name and unique identifier often manipulated to impersonate domains used for legitimate purposes.
 They enable our computers to find the server where a website or email is hosted.

 - A subdomain is a part of the domain that helps registrants organize a website into different sections or categories.
-Subdomains can also used to create look-alike domains.
-Example: phishlabs.000webhost.com.
+Subdomains can also use to create look-alike domains., like phishlabs.000webhost.com.

 Using our everyday habits to their advantage, threat actors register look-alike domain names to create confusion.
 They lead us to believe we are visiting the websites or responding to emails of the brands we trust.
 Although their uses vary widely, threat actors typically register look-alike domains to profit from a recognizable brand's credibility.
 Also called a spoofed domain, fake domain, cousin domain, or doppelgänger domain, they typically include a company name, service name, or trademark with a typographical variation.